Irish nationality law

 The primary law governing nationality of Ireland is the Irish Nationality and Citizenship Act, 1956, which came into force on 17 July 1956.
 Ireland is a member state of the European Union (EU), and all Irish nationals are EU citizens.
 They are entitled to free movement rights in EU and European Free Trade Association (EFTA) countries, and may vote in elections to the European Parliament for the three Irish constituencies.

-All persons born in the Republic before 1 January 2005 are automatically citizens by birth regardless of the nationalities of their parents.
-Individuals born in the country since that date receive Irish citizenship at birth if at least one of their parents is an Irish citizen or entitled to be one, a British citizen, a resident with no time limit of stay in either the Republic or Northern Ireland, or a resident who has been domiciled on the island of Ireland for at least three of the preceding four years.
+All persons born in the Republic before 1 January 2005 automatically received citizenship at birth regardless of the nationalities of their parents.
+Individuals born in the country since that date receive Irish citizenship at birth if at least one of their parents is an Irish citizen or entitled to be one.
+They are also entitled to citizenship if a parent is a British citizen, has no time limit on their stay in either the Republic or Northern Ireland, or has been domiciled on the island of Ireland for at least three of the preceding four years.
 Persons born in Northern Ireland are usually entitled to – but not automatically granted – Irish citizenship, largely under the same terms.
 Foreign nationals may become Irish citizens by naturalisation after meeting a minimum residence requirement, usually five years.
 The president of Ireland may also grant honorary citizenship, which entails the same rights and duties as normal citizenship, although this is rare.

-Ireland as a whole was previously part of the United Kingdom and Irish people were British subjects.
-After most of Ireland's independence as the Irish Free State in 1922 and departure from the Commonwealth of Nations in 1949, Irish citizens no longer hold British nationality.
+Ireland as a whole was previously part of the United Kingdom, and Irish people were British subjects.
+After most of Ireland gained independence as the Irish Free State in 1922 and departed from the Commonwealth of Nations in 1949, Irish citizens no longer hold British nationality.
 However, they continue to have favoured status in the United Kingdom and are largely exempt from British immigration law, eligible to vote in UK elections, and able to stand for public office there.

 Terminology

 The distinction between the meaning of the terms citizenship and nationality is not always clear in the English language and differs by country.
-Generally, nationality refers to a person's legal belonging to a sovereign state and is the common term used in international treaties when addressing members of a country, while citizenship usually means the set of rights and duties a person has in that nation.
-This distinction is clearly defined in non-English speaking countries but not in the Anglosphere.
-In the modern Irish context, there is little distinction between the two terms and they are used interchangeably.
+Generally, nationality refers to a person's legal belonging to a sovereign state and is the common term used in international treaties when referring to members of a country, while citizenship usually means the set of rights and duties a person has in that nation.
+This distinction is more clearly defined in many non-English-speaking jurisdictions than in the Anglosphere.
+In the Irish context, there is little distinction between the two terms and they are used interchangeably.